TSacchetti/RepData_PeerAssessment1/PA1_template.md

 Total.NA = sum(is.na(act[,1]))
 ```

-The strategy for removing NA values will be to replace them with the total daily median value.
+The strategy for removing NA values will be to replace them with the total daily median value for that time interval.

 ```r